imrafaelmerino/json-values/README.md

         }
 }
 ```
-On the other hand, to implement a collector in Java, a mutable data structure to accumulate the data in, is required.
+On the other hand, to implement a collector in Java, a mutable data structure to accumulate the pairs in, is required.
 It's the real reason that
-there is a mutable implementation in **json-values**.
+there is a mutable implementation of a Json in **json-values**.
 At first, I had no intention of providing one, but sometimes you have to give in and be coherent with the
 language you are programming in.
 ##### 3.1 Streams.
 Stream methods return sequences of JsPairs on-demand: